top of page

 What is a reduction linocut print?

-Reduction linocut is a method of block printing in which each colour layer is carved into the same lino block.
+Reduction linocut is a block printing method in which each colour layer is carved into the same lino block.
 Part of the design is carved into the block and printed.
 The process is then repeated for each layer of colour.
-The design is often printed working from the lightest first to darkest colours last.
-Often referred to as a ‘sabotage’ print.
+The design is often printed working from the lightest first to the darkest colours last, often referred to as a ‘sabotage’ print.

 Advantages